MicrosoftDocs/learn/learn-pr/azure/manage-users-and-groups-in-aad/includes/2-create-aad.md

 ![Conceptual art showing Windows AD and Azure AD controlling resources](../media/2-azure-vs-windows-ad.png)

 Azure AD can also be used independently of Windows AD.
-Smaller companies can use Azure AD as their only directory service, using it to control access to their applications and SaaS products such as Office 365, Salesforce, and Dropbox.
+Smaller companies can use Azure AD as their only directory service, using it to control access to their applications and SaaS products such as Microsoft 365, Salesforce, and Dropbox.

 > [!NOTE]
 > Keep in mind that this approach doesn't provide a completely centralized administrative model - for example, local Windows machines would authenticate using local credentials.
 But applications can be written to use Azure AD to provide authentication and authorization that can then be administered in a single place.